Write the warning.

 So I’m not done with telling the tale, this isn’t over.

 The deeper question remains unanswered though.
-What does his acting protect?
-Why play at being a therapist in that way?
-What need in him does it serve.
+What did his acting protect?
+Why did he play at being a therapist in that way?
+What need in him did it serve?
+My question; was he just profoundly wrong in his approach to trauma, or was his therapy for him, self-serving?

 I cannot know.